DamoNeer/OSINT/TryHackMe/Sakura Room.md

 Second of all, it took the attacker 16 hours to post that photo after taking her first flight.

-Third of all, from her linkedin profile, I see that she has gone to school and worked in Georgia, US.
-This would explain why the flight to Japan would take 16 hours.
+Third of all, from her screenshot about the wifi and passwords.
+I looked up each of the location and I got Georgia (the place she studied and worked) and Hirosaki (she has a free wifi SSID there and she also has a mcdonald wifi there).
+Hirosaki is probably her "home".

 However, the white building hiding in the background of the photo is proof that she was not in Georgia.
 That white building is actually in Washington, DC.